Secured-Finance/contracts/docs/LendingMarket.md

 function removeFutureValueInPastMaturity(address _user) external returns (int256 removedAmount, uint256 maturity)
 ```

-Remove the all future value if there is balance in the past maturity.
+Remove all future values if there is an amount in the past maturity.

 | Name | Type | Description |
 | ---- | ---- | ----------- |